Specializing in trauma, depression, anxiety, and psychological testing for adolescents and adults

-Leticia Holleman, LICSW, is a Counseling Psychology (Psy.D.) doctoral student at NW University in Kirkland in her fourth year of training.
+Leticia Holleman, LICSW, is a Counseling Psychology (Psy.D.) doctoral student at NW University in Kirkland in her fifth year of training.
 She earned her Bachelor of Social Science degree from University of Maryland in 2009 and worked at the Seattle Children’s Research Institute, focused on treatment models to support adolescents struggling with depression, addiction, and obesity.
 Ms. Holleman later returned to school and completed her Master of Social Work (MSW) degree at the University of Washington, Seattle campus in 2013, where she focused on healthcare and co-occurring disorders and completed internships at Sound Mental Health Crisis Center and Puget Sound Veteran Affairs (VA) Medical Center, Seattle location.
-Ms. Holleman’s most current practicum was completed at the Mission Creek Correctional Center for Women in Belfair, WA, and is she currently fulfilling her final year of internship at the National Psychology Training Consortium, working with adolescents attending the Culver Military Academy, as well as children and families at a rural behavioral health center.
+Ms. Holleman completed one year of practicum at the Mission Creek Correctional Center for Women in Belfair, WA, and is she currently fulfilling her final year of internship at the National Psychology Training Consortium, working with adolescents attending the Culver Military Academy, as well as children and families at a rural behavioral health center.

 Ms. Holleman has worked as a Licensed Clinical Social Worker at the VA Medical Center in Seattle since 2014.
 She has worked with individuals presenting with emotional and behavioral challenges (e.g., depression, anxiety, ADHD, bipolar), personality disorders (paranoid, schizoid, schizotypal, antisocial, borderline, histrionic, narcissistic, avoidant, dependent and obsessive-compulsive), neurologically-based challenges (e.g., traumatic brain injuries, concussions), and chemical dependency across a variety of settings – including primary care, inpatient medical, community – and, most recently in case management in Housing and Urban Development/VA Supportive Housing (HUD/VASH) department, working with Veterans and their families to move from homelessness to long-term housing, creating employment and vocational opportunities, and stabilizing their medical and mental health needs.